Author Archives: Mike King

 Edinburgh City Hall was a very impressive historic building where we were treated to wine and canapes and prior to the speeches, we were piped in by a woman in full highland dress.

-Edinburgh City Council’s commitment to Fairtrade is highly commendable, while there are another 31 local authorities registered as Fairtrade counties, boroughs, towns, etc. who all support sustainable practices, environmental protection, fairness, and endorse the principles of Fairtrade.
+Edinburgh City Council’s commitment to Fairtrade is highly commendable, while there are another 31 local authorities registered as Fairtrade counties, boroughs, towns, etc. who all support sustainable practices, environmental protection, fairness, and endorse the principles

 Welcome to the International Fair Trade Towns Conference delegates to Edinburgh City Chambers by the Scottish Fair Trade Conference Chairperson.